racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPCreate.md

 In [2]:
 [[/code]]
 <br/>
-2. Check in your PyLabs directory if the new package is created:
+2. Check in your Pylabs directory if the new package is created:
 <br/>
 [[code]]
 /opt/qbase5/var/qpackages4/files/pylabs5_test/testqp/1.0